From Canada to Portugal

 By Carson Riddall-Jeffs, 16-year-old footballer on my European journey

-If you had told me a year ago that I’d be training with some of the best young footballers in Portugal, living in a new country, and playing football twice a day, I probably wouldn’t have believed you.
+Even though I had this goal to live & play in Europe, I can’t believe I’m actually here doing it.
+I’m training with some of the best young footballers in Portugal, living in a new country, and playing football twice a day.
 But here I am—far from the turf fields of Canada, training in a professional academy, and experiencing first-hand the major differences between football in North America and Europe.

 This journey hasn’t been easy.
-Leaving behind my friends, family, and everything familiar wasn’t something I took lightly.
-But if I want to play at the highest level, I knew I had to challenge myself in the best environment possible.
-And now, after months of training in Portugal, I can say with certainty that football in Europe is an entirely different world.
+Leaving behind my girlfriend, friends, family, and everything familiar was hard.
+But I have had a goal to make it as far as I can and play at the highest level I can make.
+This means I’ve had to challenge myself in the best environment possible to develop my skills as a player.
+And now, after months of training in Portugal, I can say for sure that playing football in Europe is an entirely different world.

-Let me take you through the biggest differences I’ve noticed since making the leap from Canada to Europe—and why I think every serious young footballer should at least consider this path.
+Here are the biggest differences I’ve noticed since making the leap from Canada to Europe

 1. Training Frequency – From 3 Sessions a Week to 10+ Sessions a Week